gibbok/javascript-faq/what-is-javascript-closure.md

 A closure can be created by adding a function inside another function.
 The inner function has access not only to the outer function’s variables, but also to the outer function’s parameters.

+In JavaScript, closures are created every time a function is created, at function creation time.

 ```javascript